 For a calendar of the choir’s practice and service singing times, see the Christ Church Choir’s Schedule.

-Other Vancouver Choirs
+Vancouver Choirs at the Cathedral

 As already mentioned, Christ Church Cathedral’s choir is exceptional.
 It’s not the only choir that calls the cathedral home, however.